The Lonely Planet guide describes Mukdahan as 'not an exciting place'. Sounds like we could be in trouble here. Is there

 It's easy to get a bus/van to Nakhon Phanom, Sakhon Nakhon or Ubon as well, then connect to air.
 Closest airport is actually right across the river in Savannakhet, but the visa costs make it prohibitive.

 Distance wise, Hue and Danang in Vietnam are only 5 hours away.
-So if you're looking to travel around during break, there is easy access to Central Vietnam.
+So if you're looking to travel around during a school break, there is easy access to Central Vietnam.

 What's the place like for nightlife, eating out etc?